jucardwell/geog215/other_pages/assignment3.md

 1. Add a **third-level heading** named "Execute EDSA".
 Create a chunk below

-2. Create one descriptive statistics table for one of the "degree" column.
+2. Create one descriptive statistics table for the "degree" column.
 Figure out how to use the `kable` package to make a nice looking table.

 3. Create a descriptive statistics table (with the `kable` package) and non-map graphic for the enrollment column.
 Make sure this graphic has a title and all other appropriate formatting.